Toysoft/a2retronet-rp2040/A2PICO-n.v1.6/Readme.md

 | 27      |  IRQ      |
 | 28      |  RES      |

-There is a suggested driver for a ProDOS block device in the file Firmware files .BIN and .ASM The Read/Write buffer is the 16-byte address memory C0NX, N=slot+6.
+There is a suggested driver for a ProDOS block device in the file Firmware files .BIN and .ASM.
+The Read/Write buffer is the 16-byte address memory C0NX, N=slot+6.
 The volume, 512-byte Pro-DOS block selecttion and the 16-byte offsett within the block are done by the following writes:

 C600 - volume $00(D1) or $80(D2)